NOTE: If you are using Google Tag Manager to load the Microsoft Clarity script, you must first set up compatibility with Google Consent Mode.

 Testing:

-Microsoft discloses in this article how to test to ensure consent is being captured.
+Additionally, Microsoft discloses in this article how to test to ensure consent is being captured.

 NOTE: Clarity's recordings won't be linked together into multi-page sessions until you inform Clarity of a visitor's consent.
 Heat maps and data other than session recordings will continue to be available to you.